Message from the President

 It was launched three years ago with a $100-million commitment by the University of Pittsburgh Medical Center.
 This included a $90-million challenge grant, to which a number of local foundations have responded.

 One of them, the Heinz Endowments, pledged $6 million over three years.
-The Heinz Endowments have also formed a partnership with IUP’s College of Education and Educational Technology for the purpose of helping students and parents carry out a key Pittsburgh Promise mandate: “Dream big.”
+The Heinz Endowments have also formed a partnership with IUP’s College of Education and Communications for the purpose of helping students and parents carry out a key Pittsburgh Promise mandate: “Dream big.”

 The Pittsburgh Public Schools recognize that “the work of preparing students for success after graduation must begin early and be reinforced at each grade level.”
 This includes promoting “aspirations for higher education.”